Ravvah/Ravvah/README.md

 <h3 align="left">I'm a Data science Graduate Student at Paris-Saclay University | Specializing in Decision Sciences </h3>

-- I put my interest on decisionnal methods in Information Systems, especially Data Mining and Operation Research.
+- I put my interest on Methods for Decisional Scope in Information Systems, especially Data Mining and Operation Research.

 - You will find **my personal projects** here.